Lily Family Weekend 2022 - News - The Lily Foundation

 Around 60 families from all around the UK attended the two-day event at Chesford Grange, Warwickshire.
 They were supported by a friendly team of Lily Foundation staff and volunteers, along with experts in mitochondrial disease from the UK's highly specialised rare disease centres in London, Oxford, Newcastle, Cambridge and Glasgow.

-Informative talks, group discussions and Q&A sessions with mito specialists took place throughout the day, giving patients and their families a chance to share their experiences and have their questions answered.
-Talks covered a range of topics such as child loss, coping with a diagnosis, and up-to-date information about different types of mitochondrial disease.
+Informative talks, group discussions and Q&A sessions with mitochondrial disease specialists took place throughout the day, giving patients and their families a chance to share experiences and have questions answered.
+Talks covered a range of topics such as child loss and coping with a mitochondrial disease diagnosis, as well as up-to-date information about different types of mitochondrial disease.

 Two counsellors from Child Bereavement UK were also on hand to provide support for those who had lost children to mitochondrial disease, with sessions available to individuals and couples.

-Youngsters were kept entertained with storytelling, songs, puppeteering and arts & crafts, while older children enjoyed outdoor activities such as camp building, nerf battles and archery.
+Youngsters were kept entertained with storytelling, songs, puppeteering and arts and crafts, while older children enjoyed outdoor activities such as camp building, nerf battles and archery.
 The weekend culminated with the customary children's parade, featuring fancy dress and drumming and led by a giant 'Iron Giant' puppet.
-Special thanks to Shaz and the Artpod team, who provided such amazing activities for Kids Club!

 Huge thanks to everyone who helped make the weekend happen, and to all who made the journey to be there.
 The families we support are the heart of our charity – without them we could not do the work we do.